javakishore-veleti/Chief-Architect-Strategy-Playbook/tech-debt-management.md

 # Technical Debt Management Strategy

+## Chief Architect’s Role

+As Chief Architect, you:
+- Make **technical debt visible and governable** across the architecture and delivery lifecycle.
+- Define frameworks to classify, quantify, and prioritize debt based on risk and value.
+- Embed architecture reviews and quality gates into SDLC to prevent long-term accumulation.
+- Advocate for **intentional debt decisions** tied to speed-to-market trade-offs.
+- Track **architecture health** as a strategic KPI and influence funding for refactoring initiatives.

+---

 ## Vision

 To proactively identify, measure, and manage technical debt in a way that balances innovation velocity with long-term sustainability, system health, and architectural integrity.
 The goal is to make technical debt a visible, governable part of IT strategy—treated as a risk asset rather than a hidden liability.